How to avoid causing tantrums when you change someone’s text

 - Read all the text first.
 It is tempting to start editing immediately, but resist the urge because you can form an overview better by scanning first.
 You can then decide how much text overall needs to be cut to fit the available space or what structural changes need to be made.

-- Print the document in hard copy rather than trying to read it on screen, if it is feasible.
-Research shows it is 25% more difficult to read words on screen than words in hard copy – your eyes have to physically work harder on screen.
+- Print the document in hard copy rather than trying to read it on screen, if feasible.
+Research in 1997 by the Nielsen Norman Group found it is 25% more difficult to read words on screen than words in hard copy – your eyes have to physically work harder on screen.
 And you will notice different things within the text by reading hard copy.
+More recent research discussed in a 2019 article points to print still being ahead, but variables like the reading purpose, the style and typography of the text plus type of digital screen, eg desk top, laptop or smartphone will affect how close the result will be.

 - Contact the original writer to briefly explain your intended changes after you have an overview of the extent of any changes you will need to make to the text.
 Ask their permission to make changes.
 A fundamental law of human nature is that people will respond better if you first explain why you need to do something – in this case, why you want to change their text.
 For example, if your target audience comprises frontline employees, you should write the words specifically for that audience, not for managers.
 Explain to the person who wrote the initial draft that you wish to amend the text to focus tightly on that audience.
 Be as impersonal about this as possible; don’t allow emotions to color the issue – say how this (genuinely) fits the editorial objectives of the publication for the issue or even the broader objectives of a communication program.
 Ensure you discuss this with them beforehand; if you tell them afterwards they will see you have presented them with a fait accompli and will resent that.
 Put yourself in their shoes and you will understand they have every reason to be unhappy.
 You wouldn’t like to work laboriously on some text, only to find that someone else has changed it without saying anything to you.
 Worse still, if you don’t let them know at all about the changes and they pick up a copy of the finished product with all the changes to their words, they will never trust you again.